woocommerce/woocommerce/readme.txt

 * More sale price logic fixes for variations.
 Now correctly compares variation's prices.
 * Clear cache on upgrade/install
 * Related product fix when no categories are set
+* Fix for price filter + variations with multiple prices

 = 1.2.3 - 17/11/2011 =
 * Fix for sale price logic